 A trick: invite a friend over to your apartment: it will force you to clean and straighten up.

-I’ll talk at the end of April in detail about spring cleaning.
-I’ll end here by telling everyone to take it easy: a little dust is fine; an errant sock on the floor is not a moral failing to beat yourself up for.
+I'll end here by telling everyone to take it easy: a little dust is fine; an errant sock on the floor is not a moral failing to beat yourself up for.

 We all have days where we shudder at the thought of showering or cleaning the dishes left over after dinner.

 The purpose of mastering ADL skills is so that they become, as best as possible, automatic.

 Then you always have the free choice: to cook, or order in Chinese food.

 The goal is to take control so it becomes a choice instead of remaining a liability.